RVN91/shapeLib/README.md

 # shapeLib
-Library for analysing particle size and shape from sIMPe.
+Library for analysing particle size and shape from sIMPLe.

 Calculates the following shape discriptors:
 * Convexity, Area, Perimeter length, Maximum